Gluten-Free Restaurants You Have to Try in Alaska

 Blue Roof Bistro

 The fries are the real win here.
 They have a dedicated fryer, and the bacon salt is gluten-free.
 Eat the fries!
 I ordered the salmon sliders the first day, which were good but not what I expected.
-It was like chicken salad in the south.
+They were like chicken salad in the South.
 So, if that’s what you’re feeling, they are excellent!

 The burgers were delicious, and the gluten-free bun was good.